hanassser/my_blog/data/blog/resursion.md

 images: [/static/images/r.jpg]
 layout: PostLayout
 ---
-## In order to understand recursion, one must first understand recursion 🫠
+## In order to understand recursion, one must first understand recursion
 ## `Break one big problem into smaller, similar sub-problems`
-Ironically, I learn about Recursion recursively... (first time I realize this) 🫠 No matter how many times (4 times) I learned about recursion, I still get intimidated when I see one recursion problem, so I have to go back and learn it again.
+Ironically, I learn about Recursion recursively... (first time I realize this).
+No matter how many times (4 times) I learned about recursion, I still get intimidated when I see one recursion problem, so I have to go back and learn it again.
 What's wrong?
 I think the reason is both a lack of practice and a deep understanding.
 This time I decided to dig deeper and merge this concept thoroughly in my mind.